SirRedZ/Proxmox-Tuya-Convert/README.md

 ### Due to major updates made to the Tuya-Convert repository, the Proxmox deployment requires some rework.
 Please be patient as I take a crack at accomplishing this task.

-## CURRENT STATUS: Intermittant Working - Do not proceed to pull this script (unless you want to work on it!)
+## CURRENT STATUS: Intermittent Working - Do not proceed to pull this script (unless you want to work on it!)
 Some people report Vtrust-flash exists, but can not connect to it with Mobile phone, etc...